 What could taste more like a cool summer on the Riviera than a Salade Niçoise?
 Its highly-contested ingredient list means that you can pick and choose whichever version you prefer.
-Hint hint: if you leave out the potatoes and green beans, you won’t even need to put a pot on to boil.
+Hint: if you leave out the potatoes and green beans, you won’t even need to put a pot on to boil.
 Prefer Lyon to Nice?
 Top a bed of frisée with some bacon bits and a poached egg, and you’ve got yourself a Salade Lyonnaise.

-If you’re able to get your hands on some really good quality fish (or beef), opt for a tartare.
+If you’re able to get your hands on some quality fish (or beef), opt for a tartare.
 Salmon tartare with avocado is one option, as is the traditional Steak Tartare.
 You can even try this vegetarian version made with red bell peppers and cherry tomatoes.

 Summer is the time to celebrate fresh and readily-available seafood.
 But the other great thing about fish?
 It cooks much faster than red meat and poultry, and requires less time on the stove.
 Moules marinières is a great one-pot dish that basically only needs mussels, white wine, garlic, and parsley, though some recipes call for heavy cream and other aromatics.
 Swap the pot for a single pan and you can make Trout Amandine, lightly breaded fish topped with a brown butter almond sauce, which takes about ten minutes to cook in total.
 Serve on a bed of lightly-sautéed asparagus or green beans.